-- Make sure your prescription is the right drug and dosage to best treat your condition
+- Collaborate with your prescribers to make sure your prescription is the right drug and dosage to best treat your condition

 - Make sure your prescription does not negatively interact with any allergies you may have or other medication you’re taking

-- Counsel you on potential side effects of your medication and how to take it properly, including demonstrating how to inject insulin or use your new inhaler
+- Counsel you on potential side effects of your medication and how to take it properly, such as demonstrating how to inject insulin or use your new inhaler

 - Provide a medication review, ideal for patients taking multiple medications at once, where your pharmacist reviews all of your medications with you and ensures you know how to take them correctly